 "White Ivy is magic and a necessary corrective both to the stereotypes and the pieties that too easily characterize the immigrant experience.
 Most pleasing of all is the story of Ivy Lin, a daring young woman in search of herself, and not soon to be forgotten."

-— JOSHUA FERRISS, prize-winning author of To Rise Again at a Decent Hour
+— JOSHUA FERRIS, prize-winning author of To Rise Again at a Decent Hour

 "There's so much complexity in Susie Yang's White Ivy, and it's a testament to her skill that she can explore and upend our ideas of class, race, family, and identity while moving us through a plot that twists in such wonderful ways.
 But none of that would matter nearly as much if not for the truly unforgettable narrator, Ivy, who is so hypnotic, the way her voice feels both wild and controlled.
 She ran right through me."

 — KEVIN WILSON, NYT-bestselling author of Nothing To See Here

 "White Ivy is dark and delicious.
 Ivy Lin eviscerates the model minority stereotype with a smile on her lips and a boot on your neck.
 Cancel your weekend plans, because you won't be able to take your eyes off Ivy Lin."

 — LUCY TAN, author of What We Were Promised

 "Elegant and terrifying, steely and sparkling, White Ivy is a propulsive story told with the satisfying simplicity of a classic."

 "Bold, daring, and sexy, White Ivy is the immigrant story we’ve been dying to hear.
 Rather than submit to love, Ivy seeks it out, sinks her teeth into it, and doesn’t let go.
 A stunning debut."